 PERSONAL INJURY LAWYERS

 Zemper Eiva Law LLC is a Eugene, Oregon based personal injury law firm.
-We are dedicated to helping clients statewide receive the compensation they need to take care of themselves and loved ones after suffering a serious injury caused by the wrongful conduct of others.
+We are dedicated to helping clients statewide receive the compensation they need to take care of themselves and loved ones after a serious injury or death caused by the wrongful conduct of others.

-Our personal injury law firm provides our clients expertise in numerous types of cases including all roadway accidents, construction and industrial worksite injuries, legal and medical malpractice, bad faith insurance denials, wrongful death, and representation of crime victims and survivors.
+Our personal injury law firm provides our clients expertise in numerous types of cases including wrongful death, construction and industrial worksite injuries, legal and medical malpractice, bad faith insurance denials, all roadway accidents, and representation of crime victims and survivors.

 Our personal injury lawyers collectively have experience in litigating and settling high-value claims, handling complex insurance issues, and winning many jury trials, including recent multi-million dollar verdicts in Marion County and Multnomah County.